My Experience of Varicose Veins Surgery – by Jodie Krantz

 Beginning my rehabilitation exercises

 It made more sense that the exercise should be progressed gradually over the first week.
-The problems I encountered included severe bruising with large lumpy blood clots in my calf, mark tightness of my muscles and fascia and a tendency to walk with a limp.
+The problems I encountered included severe bruising with large lumps in the calf where the valves had been, marked tightness of my muscles and fascia and a tendency to walk with a limp.
 As a result I developed an exercise program to help others in the same situation to recover from varicose vein surgery.

 Read more about Exercise following Varicose Vein Surgery